Akistolol88/Akistos-Craft-Compendium/README.md

 # Your Project

 This is your project's GitLab repository.
-You have **Owner** access — you can configure pipelines, manage members, and set up integrations freely.
+You have **Maintainer** access — you can configure pipelines, manage project settings, and work freely within the repository.

 ## What lives here